 Just like all other aesthetic treatments, you should avoid exposing the treated area to the sun.
 Should there be a need to go under the sun, ensure that you have applied sufficient sunscreen to avoid any possible complications.

 You may experience some swelling and redness on the treated area.
 However, it should subside between 10 and 14 days.
 You may also experience some bruising.
 Follow the doctor’s post-treatment care instructions carefully and you should be on your way to a speedy recovery.

-- Improvement in acne scars, especially rolling acne scars
+- Improvement in acne scars, especially rolling scars and boxcar scars

 Acne scar sufferers who wish to target and treat acne scars with faster results.